gritGmbH/xplanbox/xplan-resources/xplan-sql-update-scripts/README.md

       - sql: CREATE INDEX IF NOT EXISTS spidx_xplan_so_linienobjekt_xplan_position ON xplansyn.xplan_so_linienobjekt USING gist (xplan_position);
 ```

 To apply this to the changelog by keeping the changeSet ID the following scripts can be used.
+In addition, some the indices for the columns xplan_geltungsbereich, xplan_raeumlichergeltungsbereich, xplan_raeumlichergeltungsbereich, xplan_geltungsbereichaenderung must be fixed manually.

 For `changelog_xplansyn.yaml`: